department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 All VA systems are given an entry with a unique number in the eMASS system.
 The Enterprise Event Bus’s eMASS ID is 2350.

-Getting an eMASS number is a prerequisite for [System Categorization](#fisma-system-categorization).
+Getting an eMASS ID is a prerequisite for [System Categorization](#fisma-system-categorization).

 **For non-LHDI clients**:

-* If a prospective client system does not have an eMASS number, it will need to submit a [LEAF intake request](https://leaf.va.gov/NATIONAL/103/cybersecurity_request_portal/) to get one.
+* If a prospective client system does not have an eMASS ID, it will need to submit a [LEAF intake request](https://leaf.va.gov/NATIONAL/103/cybersecurity_request_portal/) to get one.

 **For new LHDI clients**: